openimis/openimis_docs/web_app_vb_user_manual.rst

       -  ``download enrolment xmls``

         This section has facility to enable Offline Scheme Administrator download to a zipped file all offline enrollments of families, insurees, policies and contributions.
 By clicking the download button on the right hand side, the user initiate download process.
-If no enrolment found, a popup message box (:ref:`image262`) will appear, notifying the user.
-Otherwise enrollments will be downloaded in a zipped file and a confirmation popup message (:ref:`image264`) will appear
+If no enrolment found, a popup message box (:ref:`Image 262<image262>`) will appear, notifying the user.
+Otherwise enrollments will be downloaded in a zipped file and a confirmation popup message (:ref:`Image 264<image264>`) will appear

         .. _image263:
         .. figure:: /img/user_manual/image230.png